Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Finite-Time Two-Timescale Set and Center Manifold - Procedure

-In order to obtain solutions of the algebraic equations, we designate $n^s$ components of $\mathbf{x}$ as independent variables, fix their values, and determine the values of the remaining $n-n^s$ components, the dependent variables, that minimize for the particular value of $T$ that has been chosen.
-Ideally at points on a finite-time slow manifold, the minimum value of $J$ would be zero, but we use a numerical iterative solution procedure that is stopped once $J$ is below a specified tolerance.
-This is repeated for a grid on the independent variable space.
-The directions of the Lyapunov vectors indicate how to separate the coordinates of $\mathbf{x}$ into independent and dependent variables.
-The independent variables must be chosen such that their coordinate axes are not parallel to any directions in $(E^s)^\bot$.
-Different independent variables might be required in different regions of $\mathcal{X}$.
-Within $\mathcal{X}$, there could be zero, one, or more than one slow manifold.
-Hence, for fixed values of the independent variables, there could be zero, one or several minima.
-The set of points satisfying the orthogonality conditions must be further examined to identify whether there is a finite-time slow manifold.
+In order to obtain solutions of the algebraic equations, we designate $n^c$ components of $\mathbf{x}$ as independent variables to parameterize the manifold and determine the values of the remaining $n-n^c$ components, the dependent variables, that satisfy the orthogonality conditions in (\ref{finiteS}).
+Because the FTLVs are in numerical form, we use a successive approximation approach described in Section \ref{MCKexample}.
+This is repeated for a grid on the space of independent variables.
+The directions of the Lyapunov vectors indicate how to separate the coordinates of $\mathbf{x}$ into independent and dependent variables, i.e., how to locally parametrize the postulated ${\cal W}^c(\overline{T})$.
+The independent variables must be chosen such that their coordinate axes are not parallel to any directions in $[\mathcal{E}^c]^\bot$.
+Different independent variables might be required for different sections of the center manifold.

-This procedure for determining a slow manifold is much the same as the ILDM method, except for the important difference that FTLE/Vs are used instead of eigenvalues and eigenvectors (in practice ILDM is often implemented using Schur vectors, an orthogonal basis generated from the eigenvectors).
-Determining the Lyapunov vector basis for $(E^s)^\bot$ requires more computation than determining the eigenvectors, but the potentially greater accuracy may be needed, if the timescale separation is modest or if the slow manifold has significant curvature, since these are the conditions \cite{Kaper} for which the accuracy of the eigenvector-based ILDM is reduced.
-The improved accuracy is demonstrated in the following section.
-Whether or not improved accuracy can indeed be achieved in a numerical implementation of our method on more complicated and/or higher-dimensional applications than those considered in the next section remains to be determined.